Deepi-30/Deepi-30/README.md

 - 👋 Hi, I’m Deepika
-- 👀 I’m interested in NLP
+- 👀 I’m interested in Backend development
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning  Data Structures and Algorithms
-- 💞️ I’m looking to collaborate on ML/NLP
+-

 <!---
 Deepi-30/Deepi-30 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.